heywoodlh/heywoodlh.io/_posts/2020-09-29-MacOS-Configuring-Sudo-MFA-Watch-Touch.md

 ---
-title: 'Configuring MacOS to Use Apple Watch or Touch ID as MFA for Sudo'
+title: 'Configuring MacOS to Use Apple Watch or Touch ID for MFA With Sudo'
 layout: post
 permalink: macos-sudo-watch-touch-id
 tags: all, macos, security, x86